rkrenicki/Tandy-EX-HX-3in1-V2/README.md

 * 6  - Oscillator (OSC1)
 * 7  - UART Socket (U8 Socket)  - Pay very special attention to the orientation!
 See note below.
 * 8  - Connectors (BUS1, CF-J1, CF-J2, 232-P2)
-* 8a - Bodge Resistor on rear of board.
-(Only for Version 1.7a boards)
 * 9 -  ROM and UART chips into their sockets.
 * 10  - CF Adapter
 * 11 - Backplate